Simplifying a classical-quantum algorithm interpolation with quantum singular value transformations: Preliminaries

 In particular, it is possible to approximate the sign function up to a desired accuracy \cite[Lemma~14]{Gilyen2019}.
 This is used by Lin and Tong~\cite{Lin2020} to block-encode an approximation of a projector onto the subspace of eigenstates with eigenvalues larger than some threshold $\mu_0$.
+See Figure \ref{fig:polynomial} for an illustration of this construction.